michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Persons interested in finding inmate information in Michigan can use the following resources:

 • MDOC website: Querying parties can look up information on offenders held at the state correctional facilities through the inmate locator tool available on the Michigan Department of Corrections website.
-The Offender Tracking Information System (OTIS) is a search tool that individuals can use to look up incarcerated offenders held in state prisons.
+The Offender Tracking Information System (OTIS) is a search tool that individuals can use to look up incarcerated offenders in state prisons.

 • The Sheriff's office/Police departments: Requestors can get the incarceration records of offenders held at the county and city jails at the office of the county/city law enforcement agency.
 The agency may also provide other platforms that the public may access.